CenturyLinkCloud/PublicKB/Cloud Application Manager/Deploying Anywhere/using-microsoft-azure.md

 ### Using Microsoft Azure

 There are two different flavors of Azure and Cloud Application Manager has providers for both.
-This document is in reference to Classic Azure.
+This document is in reference to Microsoft Azure.

 *Name** | **URL of Portal** | **Name of Related Cloud Application Manager Provider** | **KB article**
 --- | --- | --- | ---